hongnianwang/python-web-face-recognition/README.md

 - os：CentOS 6 x64
 - language：Python3.6
 - database：Mysql-server 5.1.73
-- First we need to install Mysql and Python3.6, then install tornado and pymysql. you can use 'pip install {packagename}==version
+- First we need to install Mysql and Python3.6, then install tornado and pymysql. you can use `pip install {packagename}==version
-'
+`
-- run  'python {filename.py}'.
+- run  `python {filename.py}`.
 In order to keep running, you can use the screen command or the nohup command.

-#### 效果图

 register